 - Send a follow-up email with action points assigned to each attendee.
-Don’t make this a tedious read; instead go for a brief summary that clearly reflects what each participant must do for the project to move forward.
+Don’t make this a tedious read; instead, go for a brief summary that clearly reflects what each participant must do for the project to move forward.

-Try to avoid developing a negative mind-set about meetings; after all, they are firmly anchored in our day-to-day work life.
+Try to avoid developing a negative mindset about meetings; after all, they are firmly anchored in our day-to-day work life.
 In the words of Professor Rogelberg, “a world without meetings is not the answer”.
-According to this expert, they are a guarantee of democracy within many organisations.
+According to this expert, they are a guarantee of democracy within many organizations.
 So let’s use constructive criticism to give them back their value and to fulfill their purpose again.
 It depends on us!

 Translated by Sunita Maharaj-Landaeta